timjbruce/reinvent_cvra_bootcamp/README.md

 ```

+The getRecentTrips.py program simply queries your DynamoDB trip table, which is simialr to the CarGuru skill that
+we'll deploy in the next section.
 <details>
 <summary><strong>Code details for getRecentTrips.py (expand for details)</strong></summary>
 Have a look at the code listing for getRecentTrips.py.
 The guts